crepe-rn/Bootcamp_Projects/README.md

 # Bootcamp Projects

-Data Science Bootcamp conducted by 'AdToy'
+Data Science Bootcamp conducted by 'DataRockie'

 A 4-month programme consists of 10 sprints: